-Additional research has determined that the prion pathogen spreads through feces, saliva, blood, milk, soil, water and the tissue of infected animals and humans.
+Additional research has determined that the prion pathogen spreads through skin, feces, saliva, blood, milk, soil, water and the tissue of infected animals and humans.
 If a single person with prion disease discharges bodily fluids or feces into a public sewer system, that sewage system is permanently infected and the amount of contamination will multiply and intensify daily.
 Everything discharged from that sewage system—reclaimed water and biosolids—can spread the contamination even further.

 Once a prion reaches the soil, that soil is permanently contaminated and the entire watershed below that point is at risk forever.
 If your food and water is generated in that watershed, you have a higher risk of contracting prion disease.

 “There has been a resurgence of this sort of thinking, because there is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.

 With the help of weather, prions can migrate through wind and water.
 Rain and snow can rinse them into surface water, groundwater, streams, ponds, lakes, and oceans.
 Wildlife, livestock and humans can ingest prions from soil, water and food.
 We can’t afford to take the risk of further contaminating entire watersheds – increasing the pathway to humans, livestock, and wildlife downstream.